pragmint/open-practices/practices/migrate-to-monorepo.md

 ### Continue Improving DevEx

 Schedule time with the team members who work in the new repository to understand their pain points.
 Brainstorm potential solutions as a group.
 Keep an eye toward improving the items listed in the Goals, Metrics & Signals section of this page to ensure efforts are making a difference.

+## Lessons From The Field

+- *It's Important to Preserve Revision History* - The easiest way to migrate over to a workspace tool is to copy/paste the source code into the subdirectories of a new repository.
+This blows the history away, and all of the rich version history will get lost in the process.
+If you're using Git, you can merge an external codebase using the `--allow-unrelated-histories` flag.
+It's probably best to stay away from using submodules as that can create a very clunky developer experience.
+- *Repo Size Increase Can Affect Performance* - While these issues can arise, they aren't common.
+Even if they do arise, there are tactics to solve for them (see [Optimizing Git Performance](/resources/tech/optimizing-git-performance.md)).
+You can also decide later to split repositories after those performance issues arise.
+- *Makes Tight Coupling Easier* - When you make it easier to write code that changes multiple parts of the broader system, you make it easier to introduce code that doesn't separate concerns and increases module coupling.
+This can be mitigated with constant retrospectives focused on how these boundaries are formed.
+The good news about monorepos is when you identify a poorly constructed boundary, it's easier to fix when it's all in the same repo.
+- *Have a plan for coordinating deploys* - When multiple modules need to be released together for a feature, it can be easier to coordinate activation through feature flags rather than trying to achieve atomic cross-package deployments.
+- *Only build and test what has actually changed between commits* - Good build tools use dependency graphs to determine which packages need rebuilding.
+Without this, CI/CD times become prohibitive as the repo grows.

 ## Supporting Capabilities